How artificial intelligence can improve EHR usability

 “Platforms should be able to take away the drudgery of everyday tasks, which frees up people so they can act on insights and add more human value such as empathy and creativity,” he wrote.

 For more information, CLICK HERE to schedule a conversation with a Greenway representative.
-Or watch our 3-minute demo video HERE
+Or watch our 3-minute overview video HERE